 anabolic, libido, adaptogen, tonic

 ecdysteroids, 20-hydroxyecdysone, 23ε-ethylecdysterone (rhapisterone C), inokosterone, carthamosterone A and B, rubrosterone and dihydrorubrosterone, posterone, turkesterone, and (20R)-1α,20-dihydroecdysone (integristerone B), cynaropicrin, triterpenoids rhaponticosides A-H, lignans

 The statements made on this website have not been evaluated by the FDA (U.S. Food & Drug Administration).
 Our products are not intended to diagnose, cure or prevent any disease.
 For education and research purposes only.
 Customers must be over 18 years of age to purchase anything from this site.
-Research all items before using.
+Do not take any herb if under the age of 18, pregnant, or nursing a baby (or an adult for that matter), or if you have any known or suspected medical conditions, and/or taking prescription drugs or over-the-counter medications.
+Research all items before using them.